alizeepace/personal-website/content/authors/admin/_index.md

 #for all three degrees (BA, MSci, MPhil)
 ---

 Hi!
-I'm Alizée, a PhD student in Machine Learning and a fellow of the {{< staticref "https://ai.ethz.ch/" "newtab" >}}ETH AI Center{{< /staticref >}} in Zürich.
+I'm Alizée, a PhD student in Machine Learning and a fellow at the {{< staticref "https://ai.ethz.ch/" "newtab" >}}ETH AI Center{{< /staticref >}} in Zürich.
 I am lucky to work with {{< staticref "https://bmi.inf.ethz.ch/" "newtab" >}}Prof. Gunnar Rätsch{{< /staticref >}} and {{< staticref "http://ei.is.tuebingen.mpg.de/" "newtab" >}}Prof. Bernhard Schölkopf{{< /staticref >}}, and am also part of the {{< staticref "https://ellis.eu/" "newtab" >}}ELLIS{{< /staticref >}} PhD program.
 My research interests are centred on applications of ML and causal inference in medicine.

-I am currently wrapping up a project on imitation learning for clinical decision-making with {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}Prof. Mihaela van der Schaar{{< /staticref >}} at the University of Cambridge.
-My previous experience includes medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, as well as software engineering at CERN.
-Before my PhD, I studied Physics, Materials Science and Machine Learning at Cambridge, where I consistently ranked first in my year.
+Before my PhD, I led a project on imitation learning for clinical decision-making with {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}Prof. Mihaela van der Schaar{{< /staticref >}} at the University of Cambridge.
+My professional experience also includes medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, as well as software engineering at CERN.
+In parallel, I studied Physics, Materials Science and Machine Learning at Cambridge, where I consistently ranked first in my year.